Accredited Veterinary Nurses VNCA Conference

 At the recent Veterinary Nurses Council of Australia (VNCA) Conference our Nurse Priscilla received her Registration as an Accredited Veterinary Nurse (the equivalent of Registered Nurse).

-The Accreditation Scheme is new to our Veterinary System and Lake Road Veterinary Clinic is proud to be at the forefront of the Accreditation Scheme with two of our nurses now having accreditation, Priscilla and Sonya.
+The Accreditation Scheme is new to our Veterinary System and Lake Road Veterinary Hospital is proud to be at the forefront of the Accreditation Scheme with two of our nurses now having accreditation, Priscilla and Sonya.

 Accredited Nurses wear a numbered badge with Accredited Veterinary Nurse and their names are entered in the VCNA/AVA register.